Listen to this article

 - The eviction of illegal squatters by Israel

 - Jews reclaim their neighborhood which has always been rightfully theirs

 Both sides seem to be in agreement on one thing: the fate of this neighborhood has become a flashpoint moment for Palestinian and Jewish rights in Jerusalem.

-But first, what’s the latest in the court battle?
+But first, what’s the latest?

 According to a proposed compromise made by the court, the Palestinians living in the neighborhood would be given “protected status” and not evicted.
 They would then have to pay a small rent fee to a settlers’ association that obtained the rights to the land in the 1980s.

 A 1970 Israeli law is at the center of the legal debate over the evictions of the 58 Palestinians.
 The law gives Jewish Israelis the right to reclaim East Jerusalem properties that were once owned by Jews before 1948, as long as they could show proof of ownership or expulsion by the British or Jordanians.
 Palestinians who lost their land do not have the same legal right to sue for property lost after the war.

 In 1972, the Sephardic Community Committee (which previously owned the tomb of Shimon Hatzadik) first sued for ownership over a property in the neighborhood, and the court ruled in their favor in 1976.

 Then in 1982, residents signed a legal agreement that allowed them to remain in a Sheikh Jarrah property as long as their status changed from owner to tenant and that they would pay rent.
 Since then, the Palestinian signers say they were coerced into signing and no longer recognize the agreement.
 This agreement was at the center of the Supreme Court’s ruling on Aug.
 2nd.